 Specific allergen immunotherapy is a targeted medical program involving gentle and gradual exposure to your trigger/s, called immunotherapy.
 The aim of this treatment is to desensitise the immune system to the known allergen so that it no longer overreacts to that allergen.
 Speak to your doctor for more information about immunotherapy or desensitisation.
 This may be an expensive treatment as it is currently not subsidised by the government.
 Benefits can be experienced within months after starting treatment but the full course of treatment will usually be up to several years.
 But it may be worth it, depending on how burdensome your symptoms are and the cumulative costs of current treatments.

 As we lead up to spring, keep checking in on our social media pages and website for tips and tricks for managing your asthma and allergies.
 We’ve put together helpful and practical information, so you can stay well with asthma this spring.
 In the meantime, if you want to read more about asthma and allergies, visit our website here.

 Still have more questions about asthma and allergies?

 Asthma Australia represents and supports the 2.7 million Australians living with asthma.
 To speak with an Asthma Educator call 1800 ASTHMA (1800 279 462) or book a call here and they will call you back when next available.

-Flo and Stallergenes Greer are campaign partners of Asthma Australia and have not been involved in the development of this article.
+Flo, Stallergenes Greer, and DuroKleen are campaign partners of Asthma Australia and have not been involved in the development of this article.